phouse512/blog/_posts/2017-03-14-practical-unit-testing-mocks-python-3.markdown

 test that certain chunks of code are called/referenced without actually calling that piece of code.

-In our unit test for the above method, all we care about is that `send_message` got called a certain number of times.
+In our unit test for the method, all we care about is that `send_message` got called a certain number of times.
 Whatever that method does is out of this current tests' scope.
 The following line also makes an external call to a database.
 Mocking also allows for you take advantage of design patterns